Carr of York's original design for the North Facade from "Vitruvius Britannicus"

 The 1990s reproduction of the Harewood Chippendale Minerva and Diana Commode, today at Newby Hall.

-Earlier Houses: Gawthorpe Hall, a large Elizabethan manor house built circa 1480, stood between Harewood House and the Stables; this house was completely demolished in 1773, once Harewood House had been completed.
-The ruins of Harewood Castle, listed Grade I, built mid-12th century and occupied until the 16th century, are northeast of Harewood House.
+Earlier Houses: Gawthorpe Hall, a large Elizabethan manor house built circa 1480, stood between Harewood House and the stables; this house was completely demolished in 1771, once Harewood House had been completed.
+The ruins of the Grade I-listed Harewood Castle, built in the mid-12th century by Robert de Lisle and occupied until the 16th century, are northeast of Harewood House.

-Built / Designed For: Edwin Lascelles, Lord Harewood.
+Built / Designed For: Edwin Lascelles, 1st Baron Harewood

-Garden & Outbuildings: Not content with finishing the house in grand fashion, the 1st Lord Harewood brought in Capability Brown to level the old house at Gawthorpe and landscape the Estate.
+Garden & Outbuildings: Not content with finishing the house in grand fashion, the 1st Lord Harewood brought in Capability Brown to level the old house at Gawthorpe and landscape the estate.
 This Brown did in his usual grand, sweeping style, creating an open vista of parkland dotted with carefully placed trees and paths to accent specific views.
-Prior to Brown's intervention, a stream had been dammed to create a large lake; today a walk skirts the edge of the lake, moving along a path shaded by overhanging trees, and ends at the Rose Garden, a profusion of color in the spring and summer months.
-There is also the Walled Garden, where for over 200 years vegetables have been grown for Harewood House.
-Carr of York hired Atkinson for work at the House, including the Gateway and farm buildings for the 1st Earl of Harewood, circa 1803.
-A waterfall spills over the dam below the lake, passing a rock garden replete with primulas, astilbes, hosta, and the water-loving gunnera, a giant member of the rhubarb family which grows to eight or nine feet each summer.
-Pride of place must go to the rhododendron, which grows in splendid profusion along the Lakeside Walk.
+Prior to Brown's intervention, a stream had been dammed to create a large lake; today a walk skirts the edge of the lake, moving along a path shaded by overhanging trees, and ends at the rose garden, a profusion of color in the spring and summer months.
+There is also the walled garden, where, for over 200 years, vegetables have been grown for Harewood House.
+Carr of York hired Atkinson for work at the house, including the gateway and farm buildings for the 1st Earl of Harewood, circa 1803.
+A waterfall spills over the dam below the lake, passing a rock garden replete with primulas, astilbes, hosta, and the water-loving gunnera, a giant member of the rhubarb family that grows to eight or nine feet each summer.
+Pride of place must go to the rhododendron, which grows in splendid profusion along the lakeside walk.
 Harewood is home to the popular Bird Garden, where visitors can see over 120 varieties of exotic birds, including many species that are under threat of extinction.
-Birds are housed in a natural environment as much as possible, with special areas set aside for cranes, penguins, tropical birds, flamingoes, Egyptian geese, and a variety of waterfowl, to name only a few.
+The birds are, as much as possible, housed in a natural environment, with special areas set aside for cranes, penguins, tropical birds, flamingos, Egyptian geese, and a variety of waterfowl, to name only a few.
 The Harewood Bridge was designed in 1771 by John Carr of York.
+The nine-feet-tall bronze statue of Orpheus with a leopard (see "Images" section) by the British sculpture Astrid Zydower (1930-2005) was commissioned by the 7th Earl of Harewood in 1984 to replace a smaller stone statue that had disintegrated in 1982 due to frost damage.
+The statue stands in the middle of the central fountain of the terrace garden.
+The four stone urns that surround the central fountain were purchased in 1937 by the 6th Earl and came from Clumber Park.
+In 1988 the 7th Earl sold part of the estate for £13 million to help fund the restoration of the house and gardens.

 Architect: William BelwoodDate: Circa 1765-70s